genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/08_key-system-files/01_process.md

 Your application must have a **-processes.xml** file.
 If your application is called bravo, then the file will be called **bravo-processes.xml**.

 The purpose of this file is to specify the main characteristics of each of the services (or modules) in your application.
-If you don't define a module here, it will effectively not be part of the application, however good or bads you make it.
+If you don't define a module here, it will effectively not be part of the application, however good or bad you make it.

 So, if you add a new module, you must add its details to your application's **processes.xml** file.